Rules Analyzer Admin Guide

 Each datapoint in the graphical report contains the total rule time in hours, as well as the number of rules ran for that specific date.

 Each entry in the Rule Run Time tabular report displays the rule’s name, type, queued date/time, start date/time, end date/time, execution time, created date/time, modified date/time, run result, active status, scheduled status, and a button to scan the rule.

 Execution Stat Report

-This reports display the execution status for all rules by date.
-Each datapoint of the report contains the number of rules ran for each date by execution status.
+This report displays the execution status for all rules by date.
+Each data point of the report contains the number of rules ran for each date by execution status.

 Each entry in the tabular Execution Stat Report displays the rule’s name, type, active status, scheduled status, wait time, execution time, created date/time, modified date/time, and a button to scan the rule.

 This report displays the number of created and modified rules by date.
 Each datapoint in the graphical Audit Stat Report contains the number of rules created and modified.